-Self-cleaning lens – less stress, crystal clear images and more precise measurements
+Self-cleaning lens – crystal clear images and more precise measurements

-If you submerge equipment in water, you can be sure of one thing: growths and algae will show up like the neighbors at a summer party – uninvited and with no plans to leave.
+If you lower your equipment into the water, you can be sure of one thing: growth and algae will appear and reduce visibility.

 When algae and growth settle over the lens and sensors, it’s like trying to read the newspaper through a foggy pair of glasses.
 To get the most epic images of the fish, you need to have clean lenses at all times.
 This is the key to precise numbers and insight into fish weight and welfare.